Health Benefits of Chocolate

 • High quality semi-sweet dark chocolate with a cocoa content of 70% or more.

-• Sweetened with raw organic sugar cane or honey.
+• Sweetened with raw organic cane sugar or honey.

 • Dark chocolate.
 (Milk chocolate is usually loaded with modified milk ingredients high in saturated fat and tons of sugar.)

-How much chocolate can you eat?
+How much chocolate should you eat?

 • When it comes to a bar of good quality dark chocolate, two-three small squares should be more than enough to satisfy your sweet tooth and give you the health benefits of this delicious food.
 (But no more than three times per week.)